Kolisi South Africa's 'symbol of hope' - Mtawarira

 "We got a Messiah in Rassie Erasmus," Mtawarira said.

 "When he came on board, he got us to believe again.
-We were struggling with results and some of the off-field stuff but everybody pretty much understood that South African rugby was back.
+We were struggling with results and some of the off-field stuff, but everybody pretty much understood that South African rugby was back.
 So the belief was there."

 South Africa start their campaign against Scotland on Sunday 10 September in Marseille.